Generic Name: gabapentin

 USE IN SPECIFIC POPULATIONS

-Pregnancy Category C: There are no adequate and well-controlled studies in pregnant women.
-In nonclinical studies in mice, rats, and rabbits, gabapentin was developmentally toxic when administered to pregnant animals at doses similar to or lower than those used clinically.
-Neurontin should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+There are no adequate data on the developmental risks associated with the use of Neurontin in pregnant women.
+In nonclinical studies in mice, rats, and rabbits, gabapentin was developmentally toxic (increased fetal skeletal and visceral abnormalities, and increased embryofetal mortality) when administered to pregnant animals at doses similar to or lower than those used clinically [see Data].

 In a published study, gabapentin (400 mg/kg/day) was administered by intraperitoneal injection to neonatal mice during the first postnatal week, a period of synaptogenesis in rodents (corresponding to the last trimester of pregnancy in humans).
 Gabapentin caused a marked decrease in neuronal synapse formation in brains of intact mice and abnormal neuronal synapse formation in a mouse model of synaptic repair.
 Gabapentin has been shown in vitro to interfere with activity of the α2δ subunit of voltage-activated calcium channels, a receptor involved in neuronal synaptogenesis.
 The clinical significance of these findings is unknown.